Abhinav7903/Indian-Currency-/README.md

 Training the machine to learn to detect and recognize object from given input, so the machine learning is based on what it sees and learns from their image dataset.
 Therefore, with a good amount of quality images we can improve machine’s learning ability.

 ## Technologies used :
-- Python, Tensorflow, Streamlit
+- Python, Tensorflow, Flask

-- Dataset is taken from Kaggle
+- Dataset is taken from Kaggle and Self-Taken

 ## Files :
 - currencydetectionmodel.ipynb :